EFL League Two: Historic performance

-Since the restructuring into League Two in 2004, 69 teams have spent at least one season in the division, including 2 of the 20 teams in the 2025–26 Premier League.
+Since the restructuring into League Two in 2004, 69 teams have spent at least one season in the division, including 3 of the 20 teams in the 2026–27 Premier League.

-Morecambe have spent the longest in League Two; 16 seasons in total, as well as having had the joint-longest spell in the division, 13 consecutive seasons between 2005 and 2019.
-Newport County have the current longest tenure, with 13 consecutive seasons.
+Accrington Stanley, Cheltenham Town, Grimsby Town and Morecambe have spent the longest in League Two; 16 seasons in total.
+Morecambe and Newport County have the joint-longest tenure, with 14 consecutive seasons.

 Northampton Town and Bristol Rovers have each been promoted four times from League Two.
-There have been 18 different champions, with Swindon Town and Chesterfield champions on two occasions.
+There have been 20 different champions, with Swindon Town and Chesterfield champions on two occasions.
 23 teams have been both promoted and relegated from League Two.